2023 Best Nursing Bachelor's Degree Schools in Minnesota

 Top 10 Best Nursing Bachelor's Degree Schools

-You’ll join some of the best and brightest minds around you if you attend Capella University.
-The school came in at #2 on this year’s Best Nursing Bachelor’s Degree Schools in Minnesota list.
-Capella University is a very large private for-profit school located in the large city of Minneapolis.
+You’ll be in good company if you decide to attend Capella University.
+It ranked #2 on our 2023 Best Nursing Bachelor’s Degree Schools in Minnesota list.
+Capella University is a fairly large private for-profit school located in the large city of Minneapolis.

 Nursing majors at Capella University take out an average of $28,936 in student loans while working on their Bachelor's Degree.